nicolas-salazar/infinite-scrolling-task/README.md

   >   [ALERT ⚠️] **Unsplash api** is a free api for getting cool photos but, in order to have big access, the guys there may approve my app first.
 So, as I don't have time enough for waiting for approval, got what they call a **demo** api key, which allows me to fire 50 request/hr.
 In short therms: don't abuse 🥲.

   If you get out of quota, I built a cool solution for you 😁.
-Previously fired 90+ photo request and saved the responses on `mockData.js` file.
+Previously fired 90+ photo requests and saved the responses on `mockData.js` file.
 For using it, just go to `index.js` file and change DEV_MODE variable to true.

       2. DEV_MODE = true